 This biological integration is significant step in the field of wetware.
 Unlike a standard AI that uses mathematical gradients to learn, these neurons used actual biological survival mechanisms to handle a digital space.
 For instance, the rate of synaptic connection growth increased in the areas of the dish responsible for processing movement commands.
 But the ethical implications of using living tissue as a gaming peripheral remain a topic of intense debate among bioethicists.
 Some argue that even a simple culture of neurons deserves a level of protection once it begins to exhibit goal-oriented behavior.
 The researchers maintained that the culture lacked the complexity for any form of consciousness.

+Complexity in these experiments is measured by the ability of the system to maintain a high frame rate without desynchronizing.
+While the bacteria were slow, the neurons were capable of processing game states in real-time.
+The speed is essential for future applications where biological computers might need to react to environmental changes faster than a human could.
+In fact, the latency between the game engine's output and the neurons' response was measured in milliseconds.
+The final data set showed a clear correlation between neural density and game performance.
 Software portability has always been the hallmark of John Carmack and the original development team.
 Their decision to release the source code in 1997 paved the way for these modern scientific breakthroughs.
 Without that open-access philosophy, scientists today would not have the transparent structure necessary to port the game to a petri dish or a satellite.
 To that end, the game has become a universal language for hackers and PhDs alike.
 It bridges the gap between the basement hobbyist and the high-level laboratory.
 The demons of Doom have migrated from the CRT monitors of the past to the very building blocks of life itself.

 Why are we wasting millions of dollars in research grants to make brain cells play a thirty-year-old video game?
 The cynical observer would call it a publicity stunt designed to garner headlines in journals like Nature, yet such a view misses the terrifying brilliance of the effort.
 We are no longer content with building faster silicon; we are now colonizing the biological world with our digital logic.
 It is not about the utility of Doom; it is about the ultimate hubris of the human species in its attempt to turn every molecule of the universe into a computer.
+If we can force a colony of bacteria to display a pixelated shotgun, we have effectively turned life into a peripheral for our own entertainment.
+It is a profound act of digital colonialism that treats the fundamental unit of life as a mere transistor.
+The satellite experiments are equally telling, showing our desperate need to ensure that even in the cold vacuum of space, our cultural artifacts remain functional.
+We are building a future where the line between an organism and a program is not just blurred but entirely erased.

 Is a neuron that has been trained to play a game still a part of a brain, or is it just a very expensive bit of RAM?
 We should be deeply skeptical of any science that treats living tissue as a playground for legacy software.